admin3388-6/Crypt-Hub/README.md

 ## 👨‍💻 Author & Copyright
 **Created by:** [SkyData]
 **Copyright:** © 2026 [SkyData].
 All rights reserved.
-**Attribution Requirement:** You are free to use, modify, and distribute this software, but **you must explicitly credit the original author ([ضع اسمك هنا])** and include the original license in any copies or forks.
+**Attribution Requirement:** You are free to use, modify, and distribute this software, but **you must explicitly credit the original author ([SkyData])** and include the original license in any copies or forks.

 ---